Bloodline (2018 film): Plot

-Back at the abandoned mansion, Chris's father is being subjected to the same interrogation and torture as the others.
-He claims that he wants to be better and just had a relapse.
-Not believing him after the man reveals that Chris's mother just received a sizable inheritance, Evan kills him and buries his body on the mansion property, like the others.
-The following morning, it is revealed in a news broadcast that the bodies Evan buried were found.
-It is also revealed that as a child Evan's father returned after being driven away and attacked him and his mother.
-In order to protect his mother, Evan killed his father in the exact same way he does all his victims.
+Evan takes Chris's father to the abandoned mansion and kills him.
+The following morning, a news broadcast reveals that the bodies Evan buried were found.

+A flashbacks shows Evan's father attacking him and his mother.
+A teenaged Evan killed his father in the same way he would do to his future victims.
 Marie covered up the murder, buried his father in the garden, and promised to always protect him.
-As he interviews his students he finds that only the girl was happy that their abuser was dead.
-During a session with Chris, he mentions that Chris's father probably only came back for the money and he is better off without him.
-Chris is disturbed by this as he never told Evan about the inheritance and leaves the session early.

-At Evan's home a Detective arrives.
-He interviews the family and reveals his suspicion that Evan is involved due to all the victims having a connection to Evan.
-The Detective leaves but returns later when Lauren is alone.
-The detective points out holes in their stories and Lauren begins to become suspicious of Evan.
-Sometime later, a news broadcast details the discovery of the nurse’s body as Evan and Marie exchange glances.
-That night Chris shows up at Evan's house to confront him with a gun about the killing of his father.
+A detective arrives at Evan's home.
+He suspects Evan's involvement, as all the victims have a connection to him.
+Lauren also becomes suspicious.
+That night, Chris shows up at Evan's house and confronts him with a gun about the killing of his father.
 Evan defuses the situation and sends the boy home without the gun.
-Marie has a conversation with Lauren, in which it is revealed Lauren has no family of her own besides Evan and the baby.

 Lauren, now almost convinced of Evan's involvement, searches his garage and finds some of the audio recordings Evan made while killing his victims.
-The next day Lauren asks Evan to watch the baby while she goes out.
 Lauren phones someone and tells them she would like to meet them.
 Marie points out to Evan that Lauren is behaving suspiciously, and Evan follows her.

 Lauren arrives at a remote location, and it is revealed that she is meeting with Chris.
-As she tells Chris she found proof that Evan killed his father, Lauren reveals that she is not upset about Evan committing the murder, but she is upset that he did it "for Chris".
-Lauren then forces the gun into Chris's hand and forces him to shoot himself in the head.
-All is witnessed by Evan who smiles as he realizes Lauren is willing to do anything to protect him, just like his mother.
-Lauren picks up Chris's phone and begins typing a message.
+Lauren tells Chris she found proof that Evan killed his father.
+She then forces a gun into Chris' hand and forces him to shoot himself in the head.
+Evan smiles as he realizes Lauren does it to protect him, just like his mother.
+Lauren picks up Chris' phone and begins typing.